Visualing details of the spine

 Your medical team may work with ARA’s radiologists to schedule the procedure at an ARA fluoroscopy suite or a local hospital.
 You can also schedule at (512) 453-6100.

 Your medical status and results of your myelogram will be reviewed with you by your medical provider who will discuss the results with you.
-Your ARA procedure report will be available on the patient portal within 15 days.
+Your ARA procedure report will be available on the patient portal within 3 business days your exam.

 If you are getting a CT exam at ARA and want to know...